 We cruised down through Da Nang, and stopped at Marble Mountain, at which point we were pretty exhausted, so we had just enough energy to climb the stairs, hang out for a short while on top, and then hop back on the bikes for the final leg.
 As we cruised into Hoi An, our tour guides dropped us at Kimmy Tailors for a brief chat about some custom clothing.

 We spent a vast majority of our time in Hoi An visiting tailors for fittings, as we ended up buying far more clothes than we had plans for.
-This was fairly nice though, as Hoi An is a nice place to relax.
-After a session at Kimmy, we identified a few things that we wanted and they took our initial measurements and had us come back for a preliminary fitting the following day.
+This was fairly nice though, as Hoi An is a lovely place to relax for a few days.
+After a session at Kimmy, we identified a few things that we wanted and they took our initial measurements and had us come back for a preliminary fitting the following day (in addition to being cheap, the tailors in Hoi An are also extremely fast).

 Walking by all the nice clothes at other shops, we started thinking that we may as well double down on clothes, as we’d need them when we finished traveling, and it’d be a lot cheaper to do it here.
 Our hotel was able to point us to another shop, Tuong Tailor, which meant that we got a chance to see how the two could compare.